ceph/ceph/doc/start/os-recommendations.rst

   ``ceph-osd`` daemons using ``XFS`` or ``ext4`` on the same host will not perform as well as they could.

+- **4**: Ceph provides ARM support for Quantal and Raring.
+Saucy support is not supported yet, but support is coming soon.

 Testing
 -------